 Addiction as a Coping Mechanism and Healthy Alternatives

-Addiction is a brain disease that one out of every 12 American adults suffered from in 2014, according to the National Survey on Drug Use and Health (NSDUH).
-There are many reasons why a person may turn to drugs or alcohol initially, including using these mind-altering substances as a coping mechanism for stress, difficult emotions, physical ailments, and other issues.
+Addiction is a brain disease that does not discriminate.
+In 2023, roughly 48.5 million American adults aged 12 or older suffered from a substance use disorder, according to the National Survey on Drug Use and Health (NSDUH).1 There are many reasons why a person may turn to drugs or alcohol initially, including using these mind-altering substances as a coping mechanism for stress, difficult emotions, physical ailments, and other issues.
 Drugs and alcohol can provide a temporary respite from reality and everyday life.
 They can enhance pleasure and decrease inhibitions and anxiety.

 Coping mechanisms are compulsions, or habits formed over time, that serve to help a person manage with particular situations or stress levels.
 Not all coping mechanisms are maladaptive or destructive; however, addiction is both.